Advanced SymSrv Use

 Setting the Symbol Path

 To use this symbol server, symsrv.dll must be installed in the same directory as the debugger.
-The symbol path can be set as shown here:
+The symbol path can be set as shown in this code:

 set _NT_SYMBOL_PATH = symsrv*ServerDLL*DownstreamStore*\\Server\Share set _NT_SYMBOL_PATH = symsrv*ServerDLL*\\Server\Share set _NT_SYMBOL_PATH = srv*DownstreamStore*\\Server\Share set _NT_SYMBOL_PATH = srv*\\Server\Share